Approximate Optimality of Linear Contracts Under Uncertainty: Near-Optimality of Linear Contracts

+Since the agent is not screened under linear contracts, \cref{thm:universal} also implies that the value of screening is small if the principal-agent setting has a thin tail.
+Moreover, our approximation result is stated with respect to the benchmark of optimal welfare.
+Our result immediately translates into an approximation guarantee with respect to the optimal revenue since welfare is always an upper bound on revenue.

+We note that while the approximation guarantee of \cref{thm:universal} is parametric (i.e., depends on the parameters of the setting in a fine-grained manner), we view this generality as a key strength of the result, as it captures the essential features driving good approximation.
+Moreover, compared to environments without sufficient uncertainty, where the worst-case approximation can be linear in the number of actions, our results lead to a significant improvement, especially when the agent has a rich set of choices, i.e., when the number of actions is large.\footnote{In the extreme case with a continuum of actions, the worst-case approximation is unbounded without the thin-tails parameterization.}

-We provide a visual interpretation of the approximation guarantee from \cref{thm:universal} in \Cref{fig:small-tail}.
+We provide a visual interpretation of the approximation guarantee from \cref{thm:universal} in \Cref{fig:thin-tail}.
 Intuitively, the conditions in \cref{thm:universal} ensure that the welfare contribution from low types, i.e., types below $\frac{c_q}{\alpha}$, is sufficiently small compared to the optimal welfare.
-It is important to note that in order to guarantee constant approximations of linear contracts, it is sufficient to assume that the welfare is not concentrated around low types.
-This is because the welfare contribution is monotone in the agent's cost in our model, ruling out the possibility of concentration on high types directly.
+It is important to note that in order to guarantee constant approximations of linear contracts, it is sufficient to assume that the welfare is not concentrated around low cost (high ability) types.
+This is because high concentration of welfare around high cost (low ability) types cannot happen given any instance since for any set of high cost types with total measure $q<1$, the total welfare contribution from those types is at $q$ fraction of the total welfare.

+Our approximation guarantee in \cref{thm:universal} degrades smoothly as the tail in the principal-agent setting gets fatter.
+This implies that the relative performance of linear contracts improves when the uncertainty increases.
+We provide an alternative formalization of this observation in \cref{appx:smoothed} via the smoothed analysis framework of~\citet{spielman2004smoothed}.

-The proof of \cref{thm:universal} utilizes a novel concept of being \emph{slowly-increasing} (\cref{def:slow-inc-dist}), which can be applied to any cumulative distribution function and captures its rate of increase.
-In \cref{thm:slow} below we provide a parametric approximation factor for linear contracts that depends on this rate of increase when the small-tail assumption is satisfied. \cref{thm:universal} follows immediately from \cref{thm:slow} by observing that any distribution is slowly-increasing for some parameters.
+\paragraph{Proof outline.} The proof of \cref{thm:universal} utilizes a novel concept of being slowly-increasing (\cref{def:slow-inc-dist}), which can be applied to any cumulative distribution function and captures its rate of increase.
+In \cref{thm:slow} below we provide a parametric approximation factor for linear contracts that depends on this rate of increase as well as the parameters in the thin-tail condition. \cref{thm:universal} follows immediately from \cref{thm:slow} by observing that any distribution is slowly-increasing for some parameters.